gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

       or creates the name file to generate using the standard GNAT naming conventions.

+      Note that it is no longer necessary to specify the Ada language version;
+      ``gnatmetric`` can process Ada source code written in any version from Ada 83 onward without specifying any language version switch.

   * *switches*
       is an optional sequence of switches as described in the next section